-

 Erin Soule (she/they)

 Erin has degrees in both fine art and veterinary medicine.
-In addition to being an herbalist, she’s sometimes a professional gardener, a dog and cat mom, an auntie and a beekeeper.
-She holds level 1 & 2 herbalism certificates from Farmacy Herbs and is currently enrolled in a flower essence practitioner program as well as Sajah Popham’s vitalist clinical HERBALIST certificate program.
-During her herbal clinical practice Erin has studied harm reduction and recovery support, hormonal support for trans folks, herbal abortion protocols, marketing for HERBALISTS, advanced long Covid herbal intervention.
-Erin’s clinical practice and years of experience crafting products have equipped her with the skills needed to guide gentle strength coop down a path to success.
+In addition to being an herbalist, she’s an artist, a sometimes professional gardener, a dog and cat mom, an auntie and a beekeeper.
+She is a certified flower essence practitioner and is enrolled in Sajah Popham’s Vitalist Clinical Herbalist certificate program.
+During her herbal practice Erin has studied harm reduction and recovery support, hormonal support for trans folks, herbal abortion protocols & advanced long Covid herbal intervention.

 -